-$f{f_r} = C_f f_v \tag{Eq.
-5F-10}$
+$f{fr} = C_f f_v$

-$f{fr}$ = friction force between the footing and the soil (lb/ft)
+f{fr} = friction force between the footing and the soil (lb/ft)

-$C_f$ = coefficient of friction between the footing and the soil d.
-Cohesion Force: The cohesion force between the base and the soil, $f_c$ , is obtained by multiplying the width of the footing, B, by the allowable cohesion value of the soil.
+- C_f = coefficient of friction between the footing and the soil - f_v = net vertical force acting on the footing as was previously presented in Equation 5F-8 (lb/ft) - d.
+Cohesion Force: The cohesion force between the base and the soil, f_c , is obtained by multiplying the width of the footing, B, by the allowable cohesion value of the soil.
 This allowable cohesion value is usually obtained from a geotechnical analysis of the soil.
 The cohesion between the footing and the soil may be destroyed or considerably reduced due to contact from water.
 Due to potentially high variations in the allowable cohesion value of a soil, the cohesion is usually neglected in the calculations; unless the value of cohesion is ascertained by soil tests or other means, it should be taken as zero in the calculations.